Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 **Code Comments**:

-1. Click on the Files changed tab
+1. Click on the _Files changed_ tab when on the PR for the push
 1. Click the `+` button that appears when you hover over the code
 1. Make a comment on a line of code.
 1. You can add a description for the comment and also click the "Resolve conversation" button.